Pruritus vulvae; Itching - vaginal area; Vulvar itching

 Allow more air to reach your genital area.
 You can do this by:

 Always practice safe sex, and use condoms to avoid catching or spreading infections.

 Call your provider right away if:

 Changes that could indicate a problem such as infection include:

 Your provider will take a medical history and perform a physical exam including a pelvic exam.

 Treatment depends on the cause of your symptoms.

 Schrager SB, Paladine HL, Cadwallader K. Gynecology.
-In: Rakel RE, ed.
+In: Rakel RE, Rakel D, eds.
 Textbook of Family Medicine.
-8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 25.BACK TO TOP
+9th ed.
+Philadelphia, PA: Elsevier; 2016:chap 25.BACK TO TOP

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2016 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.